pavelsolis/Replication-Folder/Docs/Figures/guide-figures.md

 # Figures Guide

 The Docs/Figures folder contains the following subfolders.
-- Plain: original images (e.g. png, jpeg, eps) downloaded or generated with your preferred software.
+- Plain: original images (e.g., png, jpeg, eps) downloaded or generated with your preferred software.
 - Tikz: files for figures generated with the Tikz package.
 - Temp: auxiliary, temporary and old figures.